eponier/ocamloscope/README.md

 Missing `cmxs` files
 ---------------------------

-Some of the above packages lack `cmxs` files and you have to build them manually to run OCamlOScope on Ocsigen:
+Some of the above packages lack `cmxs` files and you have to build them manually to run the native build of OCamlOScope on Ocsigen.
+This is not needed at all if you use only bytecode.

 ### `ocamlcommon.cmxs` is missing in OCaml 4.02.1.